mschoeffel/Spring-Hibernate/src/spring/REST/README.md

 Jackson is a quite popular project for creating REST applications and serializing and deserializing objects.

 The class ConvertPojoJson shows how easy you can convert a POJO to a JSON and the other way round.
 When creating the JSON out of a POJO you have to care that the JSON file may be created in the target or out directory depending on your compiler.

+### 58.

+To don't get an exception if the JSON changes and get a new property you can simply add the annotation `@JsonIgnoreProperties(ignoreUnknown = true)` to the POJO class and so unknown properties, properties that exist in the JSON file but not in the POJO, will be ignored and no exception will be thrown.